Share this entry

 However, if you start out as an LLC then convert to a C corporation, then you could start to qualify on the date of conversion.
 It also has to be domestic.
 You can’t be incorporated in the Cayman Islands or overseas.

-The vast majority of the companies that are formed in the Bay Area will qualify because they tend to revolve around technology and the creation of technology, software, hardware.
+The vast majority of the companies that are formed in the Bay Area will qualify because they tend to revolve around technology and the creation of technology, software, and hardware.
 And these companies that are very scalable.

-If I acquire my options before my startup had $50 million in assets and by the time the five-year holding period is over we’ve taken on $100 million in cash and lost the qualified small business status, do I still get to claim QSBS for the stock?
+If I acquired my options before my startup had $50 million in assets and by the time the five-year holding period is over we’ve taken on $100 million in cash and lost the qualified small business status, do I still get to claim QSBS for the stock?

 Two things on that.
 Number one: the key is the asset amount at the time you acquired your stock.
 It doesn’t matter if the next month your company raises a bunch of money as long as when you acquired the stock, you met the asset threshold of being under $50 million.
 The other thing to consider is that, let’s say the company is over $50 million of assets.
 If it’s over $50 million of assets, any stock issued after that will not qualify even if it subsequently goes under the $50 million asset threshold.
 Once it goes over, then no future issuances of stock can qualify and no future exercises of options can qualify.